 Certified Public Accountant vs Certified Management Accountant – Which Certification is Better?

 The real answer to this question is that neither of these certifications is better than the other.
 They’re both highly respected and used in different carer paths.
-If you are interested in management, strategy/analysis, and decision-making, then becoming a CMA would be a good choice.
+Basically, if you’re interested in management, strategy/analysis, and decision-making, then becoming a CMA would be a good choice.